-Coppergeek.com is your guide to investing in copper by saving copper pennies.
+Coppergeek.com is your guide to saving copper pennies.
 Our goal is to enlighten the masses that our governments are debasing our money through inflation, and the cheapest way to protect yourself is to save your coins for their melt value.

 United States pennies, until 1982 were made of 95% pure copper.
 In the late 1970s and early 1980s, inflation was rampant – the prices gold and silver and other commodities like copper were peaking.
 The penny was costing more money to mint than it was worth.
 The US mint switched to using 97.5% zinc in the pennies.